Quinton Ganther: Washington Redskins

 On October 20, 2009, Ganther signed with the Washington Redskins.
 Ganther was released on November 6.
 On November 11, only five days after being released, Ganther re-signed with the Redskins.
 Ganther had his first NFL career start with the Washington Redskins against the Oakland Raiders on December 13, 2009, scoring two touchdowns, and helping the Redskins to win.

 Seattle Seahawks

 Ganther signed with the Seattle Seahawks on March 17, 2010.
 He was waived on September 28.
 Ganther was re-signed by the Seahawks on October 26, 2010, but was released again on November 1.

 Buffalo Bills

 Ganther signed with the Buffalo Bills on November 8, 2010.

 Coaching career

-Utah
+Utah (first stint)

 Following the end of his playing career, Ganther began his coaching career at the University of Utah, his alma mater, as a student assistant coach under head coach Kyle Whittingham in 2012.

 Seattle Seahawks

 In 2013, Ganther participated in the Bill Walsh NFL diversity coaching fellowship with the Seattle Seahawks, where he assisted in coaching the running backs.